 – The value of pic_struct is equal to 1, 2, 9, 10, 11, or 12 for all pictures in the CVS.

 – The value of pic_struct is equal to 3, 4, 5, or 6 for all pictures in the CVS.

+– The value of pic_struct is equal to 13 or 14 for all pictures in the CVS.

 When fixed_pic_rate_within_cvs_flag is equal to 1, frame doubling is indicated by pic_struct equal to 7, which indicates that the frame should be displayed two times consecutively on displays with a frame refresh interval equal to DpbOutputElementalInterval[ n ] as given by Equation E 51, and frame tripling is indicated by pic_struct equal to 8, which indicates that the frame should be displayed three times consecutively on displays with a frame refresh interval equal to DpbOutputElementalInterval[ n ] as given by Equation E 51.